Viknight/Public-toilet-health/README.md

 # Public-toilet-health
-A IOT based device which is able to track the cleanliness in Public toilets using a set of sensors , API, Website
+An IOT based device which is able to track the cleanliness of Public toilets using a set of sensors , API, Website and Android application.